 Here’s a death documents checklist that ensures you the deceased’s critical documents are covered:

 - Certificate of Birth

-- Card of Social Security
+- Social Security Card

-- Certificate of Marriage
+- Certificate of Marriage and prenuptial agreements

 - Divorce orders